barbazul/1kfa/mod_guide_campaigns.md

 ### The Prize

 The "prize" can be something completely related to the narrative, or it can invoke the mechanisms of the game, or both.

-If the characters receive something related to game mechanisms, you may remove one cost or condition for any move.
+In giving the characters the prize, you may "break the rules" by removing a cost or condition.

 So, for example, you may declare that the characters do not have to be "in a town" to execute the Study Under a Master move.
+Or the Tales of a Weapon move may be skipped to award the characters with a powerful weapon.

 This relaxation of the rules only applies to Chapter 3, and should be narratively justified.